Community Rehabilitation Clinic

 What is Community Rehabilitation Clinic?

-The Community Rehabilitation Clinic is a pro-bono physical therapy clinic located in Provo, Utah.
+The Rocky Mountain University Physical Therapy Clinic, previously Community Rehabilitation Clinic is a pro-bono physical therapy clinic located in Provo, Utah.
 Our specialists serve patients with the assistance of students from Rocky Mountain University, Brigham Young University, and Utah Valley University.
-The CRC serves individuals below the poverty line and provides them with an opportunity for treatment that otherwise might not be possible.
+The clinic serves individuals below the poverty line, offering them access to treatment that might otherwise be unavailable.

 How do I get involved?